elmnt/inclusive-practice/README.md

 # sandbox

-A quick local setup to run a local server, and sandbox new ideas.
+A quick setup to run a local server, and sandbox new ideas.
 Includes [tachyons-sass](link:https://www.npmjs.com/package/tachyons-sass).

 This uses npm to run everything.
 I built it to replaece my git-app-dist repo which did the same thing with Gulp.